 The Key West parasailing docks at Fury are as busy as ever this summer.
 As time goes by, our crew parasails more and more people, yet the majority of our passengers are first-timers to parasailing.

 Most of the time we have a boatload of excited customers ready for a high-energy hour on board.
-Sometimes, though, there are a few passengers who are extremely nervous about the prospect of flying 300 feet above the water strapped into a harness attached to a line secured with nothing but one little knot.
+Sometimes, though, there are a few passengers who are extremely nervous about the prospect of flying 300 feet above the water strapped into a harness attached to a line secured with one knot.

-- It’s not a thrill ride- It’s actually a very peaceful experience.
+- It’s not a thrill ride.
+It’s actually a very peaceful experience.
 You climb through the air at a steady, gradual pace.
 You won’t feel your stomach drop like you’re on a rollercoaster.
 Of course, if you want a more wild ride, just talk to your captain about a few extra dips in the water and the other tricks he has up his sleeve.

 - Smile for the camera!
-Since this is your first time parasailing it might just be a once-in-a-lifetime experience.
+Since this is your first time parasailing, it might just be a once-in-a-lifetime experience.
 You’ve got to get some pictures to prove to the folks back at home that you actually did it!
 Talk to your mate on board and ask him or her about our special photo package.
 Trust me, you’re going to want these pictures!

 Shayne Benowitz is a freelance writer.
 Follow the fun on Twitter @FuryKeyWest and @ShayneBenowitz.